 And even more puzzling, in up to 35% of the cases, none of the known viral or bacterial causes are found.

 Do Not Test for Ureaplasma!

-Since it is still, for the most part, unclear when Mycoplasma species are responsible for UTI-like symptoms, some raise a question if treatment and even testing are necessary.
+Since it is still, for the most part, unclear when Mycoplasma species are responsible for UTI-like symptoms, some raise the question if treatment and even testing are necessary.

-Here are parts of a position statement by European STI Guidelines Editorial board as of November 2018:
+Here are parts of a position statement by the European STI Guidelines Editorial Board as of November 2018:

 - Neisseria gonorrhoeae

 - Mycoplasma genitalium

 The authors argue that focusing on ureaplasma leads to the overuse of antibiotics and the creation of antibiotic-resistant bacteria.